avery

 Similarly, I didn’t try to maintain the appearance of hard work around others; those relationships would create emotional stakes in productivity.
 To actually see my progress you would’ve had to stalk my devhack forgejo and a 6-person infra group chat where I would post every ~week.
 This is maladaptive; marketing yourself matters, and doing too much alone means not learning from/with seniors/peers.

-Technical lessons?
-I’m prone to connecting components before testing them.
-Eschewing TDD when you’re F10-ing through a debugger works fine for local-only projects, but when you have to redeploy a docker image and attach a debugging container to your webapp’s pod just to print debug something you could’ve tested in isolation 3 steps ago on localhost:8080…
+1. I’m prone to connecting components before testing them.
+Eschewing TDD when you’re F10-ing through a step debugger works fine for low-stakes machine-local projects, but when my workflow became “redeploy a docker image and attach a debugging container to my webapp’s pod” just to print-debug three integrated components I could’ve tested in isolation at localhost:8080 a few steps prior…

 Anyway, you can’t really “finish” a cluster with people in it, so I’m going to go ahead and post this now, and iterate on it later.